stefanspringer1/FastReplace/README.md

 ])
 ```

 But `#codepointForEntity("&half;")` and `#codepointForEntity("&frac12;")` are both expanded to `0xBD`, so we have defined a dictionary with duplicate keys.
 If you used this value directly as keys, this would produce the warning “Dictionary literal of type '[UInt32 : String]' has duplicate entries for integer literal key '0xBD'”.
-This lack of warning in the case of the macro usage is fatal, because during the run the program than crashes with a `Trace/BPT trap ...` error.
+The lack of warning in the case of the macro usage is fatal, because during the run the program then crashes with a `Trace/BPT trap ...` error.